Currant Canyon to Cottonwood Canyon

 The figure on the left reminds one of the Birthing Panel in Moab.

-The wavy lines on the left appear much older that the one in the center of the photo.
+The wavy lines on the left appear much older than the one in the center of the photo.

 These petroglyphs were very deeply pecked.